-Russian composer and pianist Sergey Prokofiev (1891–1953) wrote two of the greatest 20th-century ballet scores, Romeo and Juliet and Cinderella, and his symphonic fairytale Peter and the Wolf has been adapted for dance.
+Russian composer and pianist Sergey Prokofiev (1891–1953) wrote two of the greatest 20th-century ballet scores, Romeo and Juliet and Cinderella.
+His symphonic fairytale Peter and the Wolf has frequently been adapted for dance.
 His many operas include The Love for Three Oranges, The Gambler, Betrothal in a Monastery and War and Peace.
-His stage works sit alongside a huge body of orchestral and piano works.
+These stage works sit alongside a huge body of orchestral and piano works.

 Throughout his life Prokofiev innovated his choreographic style.
 Common to all his works is a spirit of Russian Romanticism married with a unique understanding of modernism.